Payroll Philippines Guide

 Strategic Compliance Calendar

-• PhilHealth and Pag-IBIG contributions by the 15th
+• SSS, PhilHealth, and Pag-IBIG contributions (usually due by the 10th-15th)

 • 13th month pay calculation and distribution (no later than December 24th)